DereckReyes12/configure-ad/README.md

 <p><img src="https://i.imgur.com/a8uYG8X.png" height="80%" width="80%" alt="Disk Sanitization Steps"/></p>
 <br />
 <br />
-<h3 align="center">Create a bunch of additional users and attempt to log into client-1 with one of the users</h3>
+<h3 align="center;">Create a bunch of additional users and attempt to log into client-1 with one of the users</h3>
 <br />

 <ul>